 After a delicious lunch near Acigami Lake, you return to your hotel and have the remainder of the day to yourself.
 Perhaps enjoy a spa treatment or walk around the town before dinner on your own.

 Gable Island & Penguin Rookery

 This morning, you join your guide and other travelers for an excursion to the first estancia in Tierra del Fuego, Harberton Ranch, established in 1886.
 Here, you learn about the history of the ranch and the Yamanas, the region's indigenous people.

 Next up is a visit to the Marine Mammal Museum to learn about the natural history of the area before hopping on a motorboat to Marillo Island, home to a large colony of the Magellanic penguin.
 Get your camera ready to capture the antics of these flightless birds!

 After lunch on beautiful Gable Island, there is some time to explore this gorgeous place on your own, crossing over beaver dams and through the impressive forest that leads to the Beagle Channel shore.
 Enjoy the primal landscapes and meditative sounds of nature.

 At the end of the day, you return to your hotel and have the evening to yourself.

-Today, you are transferred to the airport in time for your flight to Buenos Aires where a Boundless Journeys representative will meet you (with your name on a sign in arrivals) to transfer either to the international airport for your flight home or to your hotel in Buenos Aires.
+After your boat journey, depending upon your flight departure, you may enjoy lunch in town, at the hotel, or airport (your guide will advise).
+You'll be transferred to the airport in time for your flight to Buenos Aires where a Boundless Journeys representative will meet you (with your name on a sign in arrivals) to transfer either to the international airport for your flight home or to your hotel in Buenos Aires.

 Please note that this is a typical itinerary, and actual activities may vary due to weather conditions, local events, and to allow serendipity to play a hand in your experience.
 Accommodations are as outlined in the itinerary, although we reserve the right to change these or the order visited should the need arise.